Dimmer (band): 2006: There My Dear

 Among eight guest musicians Anika Moa and Bic Runga returned as backing vocalists and Don McGlashan played euphonium on two tracks.

 There My Dear was released by Warner Music NZ, debuting at number 7 on New Zealand's album charts (Dimmer's first and only top-ten placing, and the start of a seven-week run) and receiving two nominations at the 2007 New Zealand Music Awards, both in technical categories.
 Aspects of the album, most obviously its title and thematic origins in a relationship break-up, were inspired by Marvin Gaye's Here My Dear.
 Videos were made for singles "Don't Even See Me" and "You're Only Leaving Hurt", the latter directed by Gary Sullivan (who appeared on every Dimmer album except this one) and granted $5,000 from NZ On Air.

 In a four-star review for the New Zealand Herald, Scott Kara said: "This is a break-up album which at first may seem too maudlin, both musically and emotionally. [...But] then there's Carter.
 He's not so brooding on There My Dear, his guitar lurches and breathes to full effect...And his songwriting is tops...Carter is often held up as New Zealand rock royalty.
 On There My Dear he confirms himself as a soul man as well.
 Although they're sad break-up songs, Carter sounds pretty happy to be playing them.
 It's a feelgood album with a soul kind of feeling."
 Critic Simon Sweetman called it "one of the great break-up albums", and in The Listener Nick Bollinger called it "Dimmer's broken-hearted masterpiece".

 In 2007, label Longtime Listener released a version of There My Dear in Australia (LSNR82007).
 As well as the full album, this release also included five bonus tracks – the entirety of the "Crystalator" and "Don't Make Me Buy Out Your Silence" singles of the 1990s.
 Until this neither single had been available on CD (although "Crystalator" and "Dawn's Coming In" had been on different Flying Nun compilations).

-2007–12 Degrees of Existence, the Last Train to Brockville, and the end of Dimmer
+2007–2012: Degrees of Existence, the Last Train to Brockville, and band break-up

 After There My Dear was released, bassist Justyn Pilbrow was replaced by Kelly Steven (later known as Kelly Sherrod).
 She had been a member of Voom and was already James Duncan's bandmate in the duo Punches, the two having first played together in The Pencils.
 Carter, Duncan, Steven, and Karlis remained together until Karils' departure in 2009.